 Kay Adams and I run through the AL Central.
 Which, if Master Lock would give us sponsorship money, we’d totally name the Tigers our “Master Lock Lock of the Year” or something cool like that.

-This video is no longer available.
+But they won’t, so screw those guys.This video is no longer available.
 Click here to watch more NBC Sports videos!